What is your Churn Rate? And what can be done to reduce it?

 Contrast this with Image 4 where the number of churned customers reaches a peak of 3 in March 2021, which is a whopping 20% of the active customers for this tiny start-up.

-Armed with this picture any thoughtful manager can immediately create several initiatives to turn the tide… BUT, the first step is ensuring that the right data is consistently tracked, and when the new initiatives are actioned to then measure the impact on graphs such as these, each month.
+Armed with this chart, any thoughtful manager can immediately create several initiatives to turn the tide… And yet, the first step is ensuring that the right data is consistently tracked, and when the new initiatives are actioned to then measure the impact on graphs such as these, each month.

 Report 3: Churn by customer – catching reducing sales trends